 Does Jewish money control U.S. government policy?

-U.S. government policy.
+U.S. government dollars.

 Oh, absolutely.

-You guys not you guys, Jewish lobbyists are very rich.
+Jewish lobbyists are very rich.

-The Jewish lobby is influencing our government and how that's changing U.S. policy.
+the Jewish lobby is influencing our government and how that's changing U.S. policy.

 Yeah.

-No, meaning like um makes the decisions.
+No, meaning like makes the decision.

 I appreciate your courage.

-Yeah, yeah.
+Yeah, impressive.

 I'm Jewish.